 We’re sharing our favorite recipe for all 3 types of beans.

-4 slices of bacon or 1 chorizo sausage diced
+• 4 slices Bacon bacon or one chorizo sausage diced

 (optional: we like to throw in left over ham from Christmas dinner or use ham hocks to deepen the flavor)